Back to School, Parenting

 - Encourage imagination with pretend play.
 Make-believe is a core element of many kindergarten curriculums, and it’s also an easy at-home activity.
 Follow your child’s lead or interests and use materials around the house to invent new storylines and activities.
 Lay out a set of random household materials and toys (blocks, empty paper towel rolls, books, etc.) and encourage your child to make up a game.
 Play dress-up with old hats, ties, scarves, or jewelry.
 Set up a pretend classroom with stuffed animals as students.
 Any pretend play is good pretend play!

-Transitions are always challenging, but even casual preparation over the summer can help your child feel significantly more prepared to start learning at school.
-If you would like more information on any of the tips above, or have any other questions about preparing children of all ages for school, reach out to us at firstname.lastname@example.org.
+Transitions are always challenging, but even casual preparation over the summer can help your child feel significantly more prepared for starting school.
+If you would like more information on any of the tips above, or have any other questions about starting school, reach out to us at email@example.com.
 Best of luck!